Home

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A propagation dome or plastic bag may be used to maintain humidity, but leave it open slightly to allow some fresh air in.

 Place the containers in a bright spot out of direct sun.
-An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+A bright LED bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 They sprout well at about 65 to 77 degrees F (18-25°C).
 I have not germinated them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.